 So teach us to number our days, that we may apply our hearts unto wisdom.
 (Psalms 90:12)Here we see that counting of days is taught by Yahuweh Himself.
 We must be ready, and teachable.
 We also see in this verse that counting is related to wisdom, which is also given by Yahuweh for our understanding.
 If we desire to learn to count Biblically, we need only ask Yahuweh for wisdom (James 1:5), and then commit to being obedient to His Word.

-As for our preparation, it is more vital that we have obtained the basics, before we try to understand the Prophetic Numbers in Scripture!
+And as for our preparation, it is more vital that we would first attain to the basics, before we try to understand the Prophetic Numbers in Scripture!